jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 Then, the `loop` function will be executed forever (unless Arduino is stopped manually).
 In this case, we send a `HIGH` signal (meaning +5V) on the pin 13, which light on the LED.
 We wait 1 second, then we send a `LOW` signal (0V) to switch it off, and we wait again.

-Now, verify/compile your code (CTRL + ALT + V) and then upload it (CTRL + ALT + U).
+Now, verify/compile your code and upload it (CTRL + ALT + U).
 If your circuit is wired correctly, the LED should slowly blink.

 ## Developing a Morse encoder